amalik2/krenoril-data-system/README.md

 ## Player setup
 As a player who wants to add mods to a game that uses Krenoril Data System, follow these steps:
  - Read and accept the [EULA](EULA.md)
- - Download `krenoril-data-editor.zip` from https://github.com/amalik2/krenoril-data-system/raw/master/krenoril-data-editor.zip
+ - Download `krenoril-data-editor.rar` from https://github.com/amalik2/krenoril-data-system/raw/master/krenoril-data-editor.rar
    - OR git clone https://github.com/amalik2/krenoril-data-system.git
- - Extract `krenoril-data-editor.zip`
+ - Extract `krenoril-data-editor.rar`
  - Follow the instructions in [userUsageInstructions.html](documentation/players/userUsageInstructions.html) to learn how to set up and use the application
  - Copy the `schemas.json` file that the developers of the game have provided you into the `data/` folder inside of the application's install directory
  - Whenever you run the Krenoril application, make sure to launch it with the `.exe` file (NOT with `admin.bat`)